libdriver/mpu6050/project/stm32f407/README.md

 #### 2.1 Integrated Development Environment

-LidDriver provides both Keil and IAR integrated development environment projects.
+LibDriver provides both Keil and IAR integrated development environment projects.

 MDK is the Keil ARM project and your Keil version must be 5 or higher.Keil ARM project needs STMicroelectronics STM32F4 Series Device Family Pack and you can download from https://www.keil.com/dd2/stmicroelectronics/stm32f407zgtx.